Rodent: Intelligence

 Kangaroo rats can locate food caches by spatial memory.

 Rodents have advanced cognitive abilities.
-They can quickly learn to avoid poisoned baits, which makes them difficult pests to deal with.
+They can recognize poisoned baits, making pest control difficult.
 Guinea pigs can learn and remember complex pathways to food.
 Squirrels and kangaroo rats are able to locate caches of food by spatial memory, rather than just by smell.

 Because laboratory mice (house mice) and rats (brown rats) are widely used as scientific models to further our understanding of biology, a great deal has come to be known about their cognitive capacities.
 Brown rats exhibit cognitive bias, where information processing is biased by whether they are in a positive or negative affective state.
-For example, laboratory rats trained to respond to a specific tone by pressing a lever to receive a reward, and to press another lever in response to a different tone so as to avoid receiving an electric shock, are more likely to respond to an intermediate tone by choosing the reward lever if they have just been tickled (something they enjoy), indicating "a link between the directly measured positive affective state and decision making under uncertainty in an animal model."
+For example, laboratory rats trained to respond to a specific tone by pressing a lever to receive a reward, and to press another lever in response to a different tone so as to avoid receiving an electric shock, are more likely to respond to an intermediate tone by choosing the reward lever if they have just been tickled (something they enjoy), indicating "a link between the directly measured positive affective state and decision making under uncertainty in an animal model".

-Laboratory (brown) rats may have the capacity for metacognition—to consider their own learning and then make decisions based on what they know, or do not know, as indicated by choices they make apparently trading off difficulty of tasks and expected rewards, making them the first animals other than primates known to have this capacity, but these findings are disputed, since the rats may have been following simple operant conditioning principles, or a behavioral economic model.
+Laboratory (brown) rats may have the capacity for metacognition—to consider their own learning and then make decisions based on what they know, or do not know, as indicated by choices they make, apparently trading off difficulty of tasks and expected rewards, making them the first animals other than primates known to have this capacity, but these findings are disputed, since the rats may have been following simple operant conditioning principles or a behavioral economic model.
 Brown rats use social learning in a wide range of situations, but perhaps especially so in acquiring food preferences.